AlbaGarciaR/Beer-Website/README.md

 # Beer-Website
-Projct started at l'École Centrale de Lyon.
+Project started at l'École Centrale de Lyon.
 Data base management with MySQL and Php.

+This project was started with Florian Mercier within the limits of the Informatics course of the ECL.
+We had to create a website that was able to manage a database created with MySQL and PhpMyAdmin.
+The website had to be created with plain HTML code and the graphic part was made with css.